pawn-lang/YSI-Includes/numberic lists paper.md

 This also enables querying the next/previous valid value to an invalid value in `O(1)` operations (for next, get the previous first and advance).

+# Extensions

+The latest version of this library, in use on several hundred specific game servers, has a modification to the previous value lookup.
+Reverse iteration is done modulo the length of the list, so many values will give the same previous value and this property is exploited in a somewhat aggressive manner to crash in certain situations.
+As with many iterators modifying the list within a loop over it can be dangerous.
+With this algorithm adding a new element mid loop is not a problem but removing the current value is not supported.
+The value left in the removed index is not usable within forward iteration and could point to junk values or worse itself.
+So the value is instead replaced with the previous value `- size`, i.e. a negative number.
+Reverse iteration still works as the code already performs a modulo operation to loop back to the start once the loop is complete, but forward iteration will almost instantly crash with an OOB access.
+While a crash is bad, it is at least more useful than the silent infinite loop caused by an index pointing to itself
+- the problem location can be quickly identified and the root cause derived.
+Of course if you're in a language without bounds checking, this is less helpful.